Temple Emanu El History

 During the summer of 2007, the weather cooperated for the official groundbreaking ceremony with hundreds of TEE families in attendance.
 In August 2008, adults and children alike helped march our six sacred Torahs 6.3 miles to their new home during our dedication ceremony.

-After 18 years of service, Rabbi Denker retires in May 2022.
-In November 2021, the Rabbinic Search Committee unanimously recommended Rabbi Matt Cohen – currently Senior Rabbi in Galveston, TX but originally from around the corner in Beachwood – to the Board of Trustees as Temple Emanu El’s next senior rabbi.
-The Board approved the hiring of Rabbi Cohen with a start date of July 2022.
+After 18 years of service, Rabbi Denker retired in May 2022.
+In November 2021, the Rabbinic Search Committee unanimously recommended Rabbi Matt Cohen – currently a Senior Rabbi in Galveston, TX but originally from around the corner in Beachwood – to the Board of Trustees as Temple Emanu El’s next senior rabbi.
+The Board approved the hiring of Rabbi Cohen who starts on July 1.

 The Religious School continues to have an enviable 70% retention rate after B’nai Mitzvah, well above the national average.
 The Preschool — accommodating children 6 weeks through pre-kindergarten — has also gained momentum, making it necessary to add several new classrooms to accommodate our current 45 student enrollment.